Some posts contain compensated links. Please read this disclaimer for more info.

 Alternatively, you can book tickets at the port office yourself.
 It’s cheaper to book tickets yourself, but you will have to make your own way to the port.

-When booking your tickets, you will have to show your passport, but we’ll cover more on that shortly.
+You will have to show your passport when booking your tickets, but we’ll cover more on that shortly.

 Prices vary, but you can expect to pay around 45 Euros for an adult return ticket.
 If you choose to book via an excursion vendor or tour operator, you will pay about 10 Euros more.